fictionco/fiction/@apps/docs/src/docs/extension-basics.md

 # Extending Factor

-## Overview
+## Adding Extensions

 Factor is an "extension-first" framework.
 Meaning it is itself a simple core system with first class support for extensibility by plugins and themes.
 Almost anything in Factor can be customized given the right plugin.

-## Adding Extensions

 Factor is designed for "drop-in" extension.

-To be "up and running" with new plugins and themes, all you do is run `yarn add my-extension`...
+That means that to be "up and running" with new plugins and themes, all you do is run `yarn add my-extension`...

 ```bash
 $ yarn add some-factor-plugin